 The Samsung NU8000 is a very good 4k TV without major flaws, but for different usages, there may be a better choice - especially considering the price premium of this 2018 model over comparable 2017 TVs.
 See some of our recommendations below for comparisons.

 The Samsung NU8000 is much better than the Samsung NU7100.
 The NU8000 is much brighter with all types of content.
-Motion is smoother on the NU8000 as it can remove 24p judder from almost all sources and the faster response time means less motion blur.
+Motion is smoother as it can remove 24p judder from almost all sources and the faster response time means less motion blur.
 The NU8000 also has some advanced gaming features, including automatic low latency mode and support for a variable refresh rate.

 The Sony X900E is better than the Samsung NU8000 for most people, unless your main usage is for gaming.
 The Sony X900E has a better local dimming feature and better reflection handling, making it better suited to a wider variety of viewing conditions.
 The Samsung NU8000 has lower input lag across all resolutions and supports AMD's Freesync Variable Refresh Rate technology, making it a better choice for gamers.